raheelkhan/app/README.md

 ```

 ## Kubernetes Manifests
 The applicaiton is very simple hence no complex Kubernetes objects are created of it.
-But it can be extinsble provided that I have utilized HELM to package the application.
+But it can be extensible provided that I have utilized HELM to package the application.
 The following objects are created in the `app` namespace.

 ```
 kubectl get all -n app